-A perforated eardrum is a hole or rupture in the eardrum, a thin membrane which separates the ear canal and the middle ear.
+A perforated eardrum is a hole in the eardrum, a thin membrane which separates the ear canal and the middle ear.
 The medical term for eardrum is tympanic membrane.
 The middle ear is connected to the nose by the eustachian tube, which equalizes pressure in the middle ear.
 A perforated eardrum is often accompanied by decreased hearing and occasional discharge.
 Pain is usually not persistent.

 The causes of a perforated eardrum are usually from trauma or infection.
 A perforated eardrum can occur: